Integrative biophilosophy

 Selected lectures

 • Aug.
 16, 2018: Casper, M.-O.: "What are beliefs?
-On an Enactivist Problem."
+On an enactivist problem".
 Invited talk at the Institute for Philosophy, Technical University Berlin.

 • Feb.
 22, 2018: Casper, M.-O.: "Putting Neo-Pragmatist Flesh to the Bones of Enactivism.
-How Enactivists Can Answer the Scaling-Up Problem."
-Invited talk at the conference "Naturally Evolving Minds: Controversies, Developments, Interventions," University of Wollongong (Australia).
+How Enactivists Can Answer the Scaling-Up Problem".
+Invited talk at the conference "Naturally Evolving Minds: Controversies, Developments, Interventions", University of Wollongong (Australia).

-• Sep 25, 2017: Casper, M.-O.: "What Is Social Enactivism?"
+• Sept.
+25, 2017: Casper, M.-O.: "What Is Social Enactivism?"
 Talk at the COSTECH Laboratory for the "CRED" (Cognition Research and Enaction Design) research group, Sorbonne Universités/Université de Technologie de Compiègne (France).